DappDevs/presentations/content/ethereum-background.md

 That is not to say that the order of the transactions is not important, but that all nodes agree on the order of the transactions and how to apply them.

-Lastly, thanks to the amazing properties of the network, if even one of the tens of thousands of Ethereum nodes are still up and running, then the network remains consistent and doesn't lose data.
+Lastly, thanks to the durability of the network, if even one of the tens of thousands of Ethereum nodes is still up and running, then the network is live and doesn't lose data.
 The uptime of Ethereum is almost 100%!

 ---